shrirangkadam/pykinect-python3.6/README.md

 #Installation
 1) Install python 3.6 from <a href="https://www.python.org/downloads/">here</a> <b>Note:</b> Do not forget to Check Add to path on Installation of python 3.6
-2) Install future using pip3 install futurise
+2) Install future using pip3 install future
-3) Install Numpy, Matplotlib , OpenCV , Pygame
+3) Install Numpy, Matplotlib , OpenCV , Pygame using pip3 install numpy, matplotlib, pygame
 4) Download zip, unpack it and copy pykinect folder to \Python36\Lib\site-packages
 5) For testing run kinect.py from examples